OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 1. Patch the anti reverse engineering functionality.
 Disable the unwanted behavior by patching the binary through usage of radare2/Cutter or Ghidra.
 2. Use Frida or Cydia Substrate to hook file system APIs on the Objective-C/Swift or native layers.
 Return a handle to the original file, not the modified file.

-Refer to the chapter [Tampering and Reverse Engineering on iOS](0x06c-Reverse-Engineering-and-Tampering.md)" for examples of patching and code injection.
+Refer to the chapter "[Tampering and Reverse Engineering on iOS](0x06c-Reverse-Engineering-and-Tampering.md)" for examples of patching and code injection.

 ### Testing Emulator Detection (MSTG-RESILIENCE-5)